-$$\tau^ = \frac{1}{1 + a \cdot e} \tag{3}$$
+$$\tau^ = \frac{1}{1 + a \cdot e} \tag{5}$$

 where a is the Pareto parameter estimated from fitting a Pareto distribution using income data, and e is the elasticity of taxable income.
-It is worth noting that this tax rate is defined so as to also include the tax burden stemming from indirect taxes.
+It is worth noting that this tax rate is defined to also include the tax burden stemming from indirect taxes.

 We have estimated the Pareto parameter on the basis of the Ugandan PAYE data for incomes exceeding the threshold value of the highest marginal tax bracket.
 The estimates are in the range of 1.7 to 1.9 for the different years, with a smaller value reflecting a larger share of total income captured by top income earners.
 These estimates suggest that the Ugandan earnings distribution is quite uneven with the Pareto parameter measures indicating a fairly thick upper tail of the Pareto distribution.
-Other things being equal, this rather low Pareto parameter then raises the revenue-maximizing top tax rate as defined in equation [3].
+Other things being equal, this rather low Pareto parameter then raises the revenue-maximizing top tax rate as defined in equation (5).

 With an elasticity of taxable income equal to, say, 0.5, and a Pareto parameter of 1.7 the revenue-maximizing top tax rate would amount to around 54 per cent.
 Currently, when taking indirect taxes into account, the Ugandan top tax rate is approximately 50 per cent.
-This would suggest that the current Ugandan top tax rate is quite close to the theoretical rate maximizing revenues from top earners.
+Thus, the elasticity of taxable income would have to be much larger than our preferred estimates are for the country to locate on the wrong side of the Laffer curve.

 It is though worth bearing in mind that the above calculation disregards various considerations, including possible income shifting and the impacts of taxes on the extensive margin (the share of formal sector employment in the economy).